 Specialty vessels include anchor handling tugs, accommodation, line handling and other vessels.
 These vessels generally have specialized features adapting them to specific applications including offshore maintenance and construction services, freight hauling services and accommodation services.
+As of December 31, 2016, one of our three owned specialty vessels was equipped with DP-2 systems.

 Liftboats provide a self-propelled, stable platform to perform production platform construction, inspection, maintenance and removal; well intervention and work-over; well plug and abandonment; pipeline installation and maintenance; and diving operations.
 The length of jacking legs (160 ft. to 265 ft. for our liftboats) determines the water depth in which these vessels can work.
 Other features are crane lifting capacity and reach, clear deck area, electrical generating power and accommodation capacity.
+Liftboats were originally built and designed for the U.S. Gulf of Mexico.
+The standard design has been adapted to international markets, principally West Africa and Middle East, including larger accommodations and longer leg lengths including a preference for four legs compared with three.
+Additionally, the latest liftboats built internationally feature DP-2 systems.